11 Mihela Hladin Wolfe

 Simon: Hi, I’m Simon, and you’re listening to The Idealists podcast where Silja and I talk to people who rewrite the story of our global economy.
 There’s one name in particular which is ever so tightly connected to corporate activism, often cited as a beacon for tons of entrepreneurs: Patagonia.
 They started out almost 50 years ago in a tin shirt in Ventura, California making better climbing and surfing gear.
 And while this still holds true today the scope of what the company is for sounds very idealistic at first: We’re in business to save our home planet.

 Silja: But being a $1bn company they’re actually able to put their money where their mouth is.
 For years they’ve been donating 1% of their sales.
-But more importantly, Patagonia mobilizes as many people as possible to create positive change for the planet: through durable outdoor products, impressive documentaries and the support of grassroots organization.
+But more importantly, Patagonia mobilizes as many people as possible to create positive change for the planet: through durable outdoor products, impressive documentaries and the support of grassroots organizations.

 Simon: At the very forefront of these environmental initiatives is Mihela Hladin Wolfe.
 She oversees and coordinates Patagonia’s actions in Europe, Middle East and Africa from their headquarters in Amsterdam.
 As soon as you enter the office, you can really sense that the people not only pay lip service to their mission but are all in on it.